Psa Case Studies

-Pathway assessment tracing Psa-V entry and spread in the Waikato: Te Awamutu, Karapiro and Paeroa
+Pathway assessment tracing Psa-V entry and spread in Te Awamutu, Karapiro and Paeroa.

-To help the industry better understand management and cultural practices to control Psa-V, a comparison between Psa-V in kiwifruit and other bacterial diseases in the stonefruit and citrus industries has been prepared by KVH.
-Click on the link below to access the document.
+To help the industry better understand management and cultural practices to control Psa-V, a comparison between Psa-V in kiwifruit and other bacterial diseases in the stonefruit and citrus industries was prepared by KVH.

-KVH recently conducted a field summary on the performance of two non-ZESPRI variety A19 Orchards (Enza Gold), in a Psa-V environment.
-The case study is available on the link below.
+KVH conducted a field summary on the performance of two non-Zespri variety A19 orchards (Enza Gold), in a Psa-V environment.

 A19 (Enza Gold) case study (16.08.12)

-KVH recently conducted a case study about 57 Hort16A Te Puke KPINS confirmed Psa-V positive this time last year.
-Only six of these KPINS made it to 2012 harvest, highlighting how few were able to achieve a crop.
+KVH conducted a case study about 57 Hort16A Te Puke KPINS confirmed Psa-V positive in 2011.
+Only six of these KPINS made it to the 2012 harvest, highlighting how few were able to achieve a crop.

-The case study, and a video interview with Te Puke growers, Barry Roderick, Ken Edkins and Robbie Ellison (three of the growers featured in the case study) are available on the links below.
+The case study includes a video interview with Te Puke growers Barry Roderick, Ken Edkins and Robbie Ellison.

 Hort16A case study (03.08.12)

-Following the first notification of a positive Psa-V result on an orchard in Franklin, South Auckland, in late November 2011, KVH initiated a routine ‘trace-back’ investigation.
-The investigation involves assessing known pathways for the wider-spread of Psa-V into new regions.
+Following the first notification of a positive Psa-V result on an orchard in Franklin (South Auckland) KVH initiated a routine traceback investigation involving assessing known pathways for the wider-spread of Psa-V into new regions.